 An outline can be your plan of attack and should help you and your team understand the scope of the project.
 Once your pillar page outline is complete, the next step is to start creating.

 Building pillar pages isn’t easy.
-If you’d like to learn more about pillar pages or need help getting started on building your website’s search engine optimization strategy, we’d love to help at Whole Brain Group.
+If you’d like to learn more about pillar pages or need help getting started on building your website’s search engine optimization strategy, we’d love to help.
 It’s not our first rodeo.

 Too Long; Didn’t Read